-This article breaks down exactly how to measure a poly mailer correctly, so you can choose the right size every time.
-Note: all measurements are in inches.
+The right size affects shipping costs, how well your product fits, and whether you are wasting material on every order you send out.
+This guide breaks down exactly how to measure a poly mailer step by step, so you can choose the right size every time.
+All measurements below are in inches.

 How to Measure a Poly Mailer: Step-by-Step